-The penalties and punishment for a second offense DUI conviction1 in California typically involve:
+The penalties and punishment for a second offense DUI conviction in California typically entail:

 - 3 to 5 years of misdemeanor probation

 - A fine of $390, plus penalty assessments.
 This can take the total to nearly $2000.

 - A 2nd Offender DUI school (SB38) that is 18-30 months in length

 - Installation of an ignition interlock device (IID) in the vehicle for 1 year